 The last thing you’d want is your drone to crash into a power line and then onto someone’s pet dog.
 Large lawyer fees and spending a fortune on paying fines is a risk that drone pilots will always be taking, just by merely flying.

-Getting a drone insurance will provide you protection against accidental damages caused by your drone (third party liability claims) and to the drone itself.
+Getting drone insurance will provide you protection against accidental damages caused by your drone (third-party liability claims) and to the drone itself.
 In most cases these days, clients won’t even work with you unless you are insured!

 First, you need to understand that there are two types of drone insurances:

 If you are starting out with a $1000 drone, you should expect to pay around $700 - $1000 per year for$1 million liability coverage.
 How much coverage you should go for will entirely depend on the type of clients and the type of work you do, of course.
 It is important then, to consider potential risks and go for a policy that reflects your needs.